 The digit programmed in each of the segments in these locations is sent as the upper hex digit in place of the alarm event code.
 The zone ID or user ID is reported as the lower hex digit (1-F).
 For example, if the zone ID or user ID is 3, the 4+2 lower digit is 3.
-If the segment is left as 0 and the feature is enabled, the NX-6V2 reports A.
+If the segment is left as 0 and the feature is enabled, the NX-8V2 reports A.

-Location 56 Restore communicator code Program the event code for any zone restore for a 4+2 format.
-Location 57 Bypass communicator code Program the event code for a zone bypass for a 4+2 format.
-Location 58 Tamper communicator code Program the event code for a zone tamper for a 4+2 format.
-Location 59 Trouble communicator code Program the trouble communicator code for a 4+2 format.
-Location 60 Sensor low battery communicator code Program the event code zone sensor low battery for a 4+2 format.
-Location 61 Sensor missing communicator code Program the event code for a zone sensor missing for a 4+2 format.
+Location 56 Restore communicator code Program the event code for any zone restore for a 4+2 format for each partition (1 to 8).
+Location 57 Bypass communicator code Program the event code for a zone bypass for a 4+2 format for each partition (1 to 8).
+Location 58 Tamper communicator code Program the event code for a zone tamper for a 4+2 format for each partition (1 to 8).
+Location 59 Trouble communicator code Program the trouble communicator code for a 4+2 format for each partition (1 to 8).
+Location 60 Sensor low battery communicator code Program the event code zone sensor low battery for a 4+2 format for each partition (1 to 8).
+Location 61 Sensor missing communicator code Program the event code for a zone sensor missing for a 4+2 format for each partition (1 to 8).
 Location 62 Duress communicator code Program the digits sent for a 2+4 format if the duress code is enabled (Location 44).
 Location 63 Keypad auxiliary 1 communicator code Program the digits sent for a 4+2 format if the keypad auxiliary 1 (fire) is enabled (Location 23).
 Location 64 Keypad auxiliary 2 communicator code Program the digits sent for a 4+2 format if the keypad auxiliary 2 (emergency) is enabled (Location 23).
-Location 65 Keypad (police) panic communicator code Program the digits sent for a 4+2 format if the keypad panic is enabled (Location 23).
+Location 65 Keypad (police) panic communicator code Program the digits for a 4+2 format if the keypad panic is enabled (Location 23).
 Location 66 Keypad multiple code entry tamper communicator code Program the digits sent for a 4+2 format if the keypad multiple code entry (tamper) is enabled (Location 23).
 Location 67 Box tamper/restore communicator code Program the digits sent for a 4+2 format if the box tamper feature is enabled (Location 37).
-Segment 1 = box tamper Segment 2 = box tamper restore.
-Location 68 AC fail/restore communicator code Program the digits sent for a 4+2 format if AC fail reporting is enabled (Location 37).
+Segment 1 = box tamper Segment 2 = box tamper restore Location 68 AC fail/restore communicator code Program the digits sent for a 4+2 format if AC fail reporting is enabled (Location 37).
 Segments 1 and 2 = AC fail Segments 3 and 4 = AC fail restore Location 69 Low battery/restore communicator code Program the digits sent for a 4+2 format if low battery reporting is enabled (Location 37).
 Segments 1 and 2 = low battery reporting Segments 3 and 4 = low battery restore Location 70 Aux power overcurrent/restore communicator code Program the digits sent for a 4+2 format if aux power overcurrent reporting is enabled (Location 37).
-Segments 1 and 2 = aux power overcurrent reporting Segments 3 and 4 = aux power overcurrent restore Location 71 Bell tamper/restore communicator code Program the digits sent for a 4+2 format if siren supervision reporting is enabled (Location 37).
+Segments 1 and 2 = aux power overcurrent reporting Segments 3 and 4 = aux power overcurrent restore Location 71 Bell tamper/restore communicator code Program the digits sent for a $4+2$ format if siren supervision reporting is enabled (Location 37).
 Segments 1 and 2 = bell tamper reporting Segments 3 and 4 = bell tamper restore